jookllo/jobboard/README.md

 # jobboard

-A single page application that has a review for Lake Vicoria.
+A single page application that has a review for Lake Victoria.